Follow Italianism

 Antonio Tajani, Deputy Prime Minister and Minister of Foreign Affairs of Italy, author of the decree that imposed restrictions on the recognition of Italian citizenship by descent.

-The Court found inadmissible and unfounded attempts to limit the recognition of citizenship by blood based on criteria such as lack of territorial ties or a threat to democracy.
-It also clearly reaffirmed the original and permanent nature of the filiation bond as the basis for Italian citizenship:
+The Court deemed inadmissible and unfounded the attempts to limit the recognition of citizenship by blood based on criteria such as the absence of territorial ties or risk to democracy.
+And it was clear in reaffirming the original and permanent nature of the line of descent as the basis of Italian citizenship:

 “Lo status civitatis fondato sul vincolo di filiazione ha charactere permanent e è imprescrittibile [e] giustiziabile in ogni tempo in base alla semplice della fattispecie acquisitiva integrata dalla citadina da cittadino italiana.”